Pernell McPhee

-Pernell McPhee (born December 17, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
-He is currently an assistant coach at the University of Michigan.
+Pernell McPhee (born December 17, 1988) is an American football coach and former professional football linebacker in the National Football League (NFL).
 He played college football for the Mississippi State Bulldogs and was selected by the Baltimore Ravens in the fifth round of the 2011 NFL draft.
-He has also played in the NFL for the Chicago Bears and Washington Redskins.
+McPhee also played for the Chicago Bears and Washington Redskins.
+He was an assistant coach at the University of Michigan in 2024 and 2025.

 Early life

 Pernell attended Pahokee High School, where he was teammates with Dwight Bentley and Janoris Jenkins.
 McPhee only played one year of high school football and started on both sides of the ball, playing offensive tackle and defensive end.
 He registered 75 total tackles, including 35 tackles for loss and 19 quarterback sacks to go along with 12 forced fumbles as a senior.
 He helped lead Pahokee to a 14–0 record that included a 25–11 win over John Brantley's Ocala Trinity Catholic for the 2006 FHSAA Class 2B State Championship.
 McPhee was named all-state following that season.
 In addition to his exploits on the football field, he was also a two-year starter in basketball.
 He originally signed with the University of Southern Mississippi out of high school before going the community college route.